m0nkey-d-fluffy/PPMChecker/README.md

 -   **Cooldown Detection & Auto-Retry:** Automatically detects bot cooldown messages (e.g., "You must wait 02:28 before starting again"), pauses for the required time plus a 10-second buffer, and automatically retries the `/start` command.
 -   **Restart Verification:** After any recovery action, the plugin waits **2 minutes** for the cluster to warm up, performs a follow-up `/ppm` check, and sends a "Restart Successful" or "Restart FAILED" notification.
 -   **Safe Timeout:** If the bot fails to respond to the `/ppm` command entirely (a true timeout), **no action is taken** to prevent restart loops caused by bot or API lag.
+-   **Auto-Kick Detection & Auto-Rejoin:** Automatically detects when Dreama kicks you for reaching 99 friends, waits 5 minutes 10 seconds, and automatically rejoins by executing `/start`.

 ## Installation